 There is no consensus or industry standard as to the selection of the benchmark in measuring the implicit costs of trading.
 Each measurement is potentially noisy and can be highly variable through time.
 Additionally, an execution strategy and the selection of a benchmark should reflect the manager's alpha proposition.
 For example, a manager exploiting the value premium where patience is often a virtue might have a different trading strategy than a momentum manager where time is of the essence.
 Consequently, cross comparisons between opposing managers based on pre-defined measurements of trading costs can be problematic.

-1 A WWAP price is calculated by dividing the cumulative sum of prices multiplied by volume at each price by the cumulative volume over a specified period.
 2 For reference and further reading: Hedayati, Saied; Hurst, Brian K.; Stamelos, Erik, "Transactions Costs: Practical Application", AQR (2019)